CoHSTAR Fellowship Opportunities

 Assistant/Associate/Full Professor of Physical Therapy

 Emory & Henry College invites nominations and applications for a tenure-track/tenured or clinical faculty position in our DPT program.
-The position is a full-time, 12-month appointment with a preferred start date of July 1, 2018.
+The position is a full-time, 12-month appointment with a preferred start date of July 1, 2019.

-We are seeking highly motivated candidates with expertise in the area of musculoskeletal impairments.
+We are seeking highly motivated candidates with expertise in the area of musculoskeletal impairments with an interest in spine.
 Also, this position may serve as an Assistant Director of Clinical Education with an emphasis on interprofessional practice and civic engagement activities.
 Primary responsibilities will include teaching, research, mentorship of DPT students, and participation in Departmental, School and College service activities.
 Required candidate qualifications include a terminal doctoral degree or progress towards completion of a terminal degree (e.g., PhD, EdD, DSc) (applicants with a DPT degree will also be considered), eligibility for Virginia physical therapy licensure, evidence of an established or developing scholarly agenda, and previous teaching and clinical experience.
 Advanced clinical certifications or completion of a clinical residency or fellowship and teaching experience in a CAPTE accredited program are preferred, but not required.
 Faculty rank, tenure status, and salary will be commensurate with academic qualifications, teaching and research experience, and relevant clinical specialist certifications.